m0rphtail/Teleport/README.md

 # Nectar - A fork of Jitsi Meet

+Nectar comes with a few changes and added features

-# Jitsi Meet - Secure, Simple and Scalable Video Conferences
+## Jitsi Meet - Secure, Simple and Scalable Video Conferences

 Jitsi Meet is an open-source (Apache) WebRTC JavaScript application that uses [Jitsi Videobridge](https://jitsi.org/videobridge) to provide high quality, [secure](#security) and scalable video conferences.
 Jitsi Meet in action can be seen at [here at the session #482 of the VoIP Users Conference](http://youtu.be/7vFUVClsNh0).